 In Japan, Setsubun is traditionally the day before the beginning of spring.
-The name literally means “seasonal division,” but it usually refers to the division between winter and spring, properly called Risshun and celebrated yearly on February 3 as part of the Spring Festival (Haru Matsuri).
-In its association with the lunar new year, Setsubun can be (and was previously thought of as) a sort of New Year’s Eve, and so was accompanied by a special ritual to cleanse away all the evil of the former year and drive away disease-bringing evil spirits for the year to come.
-This special ritual is called mamemaki or literally “bean throwing.”
+The name means “seasonal division,” but it usually refers to the division between winter and spring, properly called Risshun and celebrated yearly on February 3rd as part of the Spring Festival (Haru Matsuri).
+Setsubun can be thought of as a sort of New Year’s Eve, due to its association with the lunar new year, and is accompanied by a ritual to cleanse away the evil of the previous year and drive away disease-bringing evil spirits for the year to come.
+This unique ritual is called mamemaki, literally “bean throwing.”

-The custom of mamemaki is still performed at shrines and temples all over Japan (and if you have kids, you’ll also notice them raving about throwing beans at their classmates soon as elementary schools do it too!)
-Roasted soybeans (called “fortune beans”) are thrown either out the door or at a member of the family wearing an oni (demon or ogre) mask, while the people recite “Oni wa soto!
+Mamemaki is performed at shrines and temples all over Japan, and if you have kids, elementary schools do it too!
+Roasted soybeans (called “fortune beans”) are thrown either out the door or at a member of the family wearing an oni (demon or ogre) mask.
+At the same time, the people recite, “Oni wa soto!
 Fuku wa uchi!”
 (Demons out!
 Fortune in!) and slam the door.
-The beans are thought to symbolically purify the home by driving away the evil spirits that bring misfortune and bad health with them.
+The beans symbolically purify the home by driving away the evil spirits that bring misfortune and bad health with them.

 Then, as part of bringing luck in, it is customary to eat roasted soybeans, one for each year of one’s life, and in some areas, one for each year of one’s life plus one more for bringing good luck for the year to come.
 You’ll also start noticing the area convenience and grocery stores will be selling a long uncut makizushi roll called eho-maki (lit. “lucky direction roll”).
 It’s to be eaten in silence on Setsubun while facing the yearly lucky compass direction, determined by the zodiac symbol of that year.